-- Recommended that service providers consider committing 50-75% of required deicing material supply for toward the end of summer.
-This can help secure supply and manage costs. - Labor-specific items to address include hiring, recruiting subcontractors, training, and orientation; insurance coverage (workers' compensation, subcontractor certificates of insurance, etc.); promotions/wage increases changeovers; and defining staff and management roles.
+- · Recommended that service providers consider committing 50-75% of required deicing material supply for toward the end of summer.
+This can help secure supply and manage costs. - · Labor-specific items to address include hiring, recruiting subcontractors, training, and orientation; insurance coverage (workers' compensation, subcontractor certificates of insurance, etc.); promotions/wage increases changeovers; and defining staff and management roles. - · Demobilization and site repair should end when the contract - service date ends, prior to a new procurement cycle.